Déjà Vu Without Memory: When Recognition Has No Source

 Déjà Vu Is Not Proof — It’s a Signal

-Déjà vu without memory should not be treated as evidence of reincarnation, prophecy, or simulation by default.
-It does not prove anything on its own.
+Déjà vu without memory shouldn’t be taken as proof of reincarnation, prophecy, or simulation.
+It doesn’t prove anything in itself.
+I hope you agree.

-That alone makes déjà vu worth studying — not as superstition, but as a window into how perception organizes experience.
+This alone makes déjà vu worthy of study—not as superstition, but as a window into how perception organizes experience.
+Do you agree?

 FAQ